haleighspurlock/haleighspurlock/README.md

 ---

-A fullstack graduate with a desire to build fun applications and game engines!
+A junior developer with a desire to build fun applications and game engines!
 I am fabulous at front-end, but I prefer to stay ballin' in the back-end.
-Hoping to help impact the tech community with creative content and collaborate on sick projects along the way!
+I want to help impact the tech community with creative content and collaborate on sick projects along the way!

 Hoping to build my online presence as 'The Peachy Programmer 🍑 ' so stay tuned!